proszxppp/CBn-end-point-binding/README.md

 The atomic-charge files in the mol2 format for the CBn hosts and the drug-like guests binding to them can be found in the folders named CB7 and CB8.

-The docking-produced initial conditions of host-guest complexes are put in the Dockdata folder.
+The docking-produced initial conditions of host-guest complexes are put in folders with the docking keyword.
 When reusing these data, please combine the host and guest coordinates into a single file to make the bound complex.

 The full text of the current CBn end-point manuscript is freely available online at